 Why Should You Eat Oatmeal for Breakfast?

-Oatmeal is a great healthy way to start the day because it’s high in fiber and protein and contains many essential vitamins and minerals such as magnesium, B vitamins, vitamin E, and iron.
+Oatmeal is a great healthy way to start the day because it’s high in fiber and protein and is an excellent source of many essential vitamins and minerals such as magnesium, B vitamins, vitamin E, and iron.
 As a filling breakfast option, oatmeal can help control blood sugar levels.
-In addition, researchers believe that whole-grain oatmeal is good for the heart and may even help lower cholesterol.
+In addition, researchers believe that whole-grain oatmeal is good for heart health and may even help lower cholesterol.

 Types of Oatmeal